AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Results

 \subsection{Frequency controls and preprocessing}

-Regressing SGNS drift on mean and delta frequency across spans yields no significant coefficients (p$>$0.09, $R^2{=}0.54$); contextual APD and incremental SGNS show similarly non-significant frequency effects (p$>$0.14, $R^2{<}0.44$), suggesting observed drift is not explained by frequency trends alone.
-A lightweight NER/POS filter on sampled texts removes 10--16\% of tokens and 21--35\% of types (Figure~\ref{fig:nerfilter}), indicating named entities and numerals contribute noticeable noise.
-Preprocessing: lowercase, strip punctuation except hyphens, no stopword removal, no lemmatization in the main runs.
+Regressing SGNS drift on mean and delta frequency across spans yields no significant coefficients (p$>$0.09) on a small sample (27 word-span pairs; $R^2{=}0.54$), so we treat frequency controls as descriptive rather than confirmatory; contextual APD and incremental SGNS show similarly non-significant frequency effects (p$>$0.14, $R^2{<}0.44$).
+Partial correlations are weak: drift vs. log mean controlling log delta yields $r{=}-0.09$, while drift vs. log delta controlling log mean yields $r{=}0.34$ ($n{=}19$).
+A lightweight NER/POS filter on sampled texts removes 10--16\% of tokens and 21--35\% of types (Fig.~\ref{fig:nerfilter}), indicating named entities and numerals contribute noticeable noise.
+We additionally run a full case-aware proper-noun proxy (capitalized non-initial tokens, numerals, honorific patterns) on the main bins and report its drift/overlap stability in the robustness section.
+A conservative orthography normalization (plural-only lemmatisation plus British/American variant mapping) reduces vocabulary by 6--7\% on 2{,}000-document samples; drift rankings correlate strongly with the unnormalized sample (Spearman $\rho{=}0.92$, $n{=}13$), and \textit{justice}/\textit{transportation} remain the highest-drift terms among those retained.
+We therefore treat normalization as a qualitative check rather than a replacement for the main pipeline.
+Preprocessing for the baseline runs: lowercase, strip punctuation except hyphens, no stopword removal, no lemmatization.